Can't Pay? We'll Take It Away!: Series 4B (2016)

 Broadcast of fourth series continued after a summer break, and the transmission date was confirmed on 18 August 2016.
 DCBL subsequently added a page on their website with profiles of each of the agents featured in the series.
-The cast for the second half of the series Continues were it was Left Off after Episode 10: Busted Special on 25 July 2015 remains unchanged, with Paul Bohill, Steve Pinner, Ben Pinner, McCracken, Taylor, O'Shaughnessy, Anglin and Victor all returning.
+The cast for the second half of the series continues where it was left off after Episode 10: Busted Special on 25 July 2015 remains unchanged, with Paul Bohill, Steve Pinner, Ben Pinner, McCracken, Taylor, O'Shaughnessy, Anglin and Victor all returning.
 This half-series sees the introduction of one new agent, Dael Anglin, Delroy's son.
 On 5 October 2016 two further new agents were introduced into the series, Gareth Short and Craig Vernall.
 Episode 8 also saw a guest appearance from Graham Aldred, last seen in series two.
 Phil Short also guest starred in Episode 9.
 O'Shaughnessy has since confirmed on Twitter that this series will be his last.
 The series began filming in February 2016.
 This half-series featured sixteen episodes.